'Tis: Synopsis

 While never forgetting the songs of Ireland, he picks up a taste for American jazz music of the 1950s.

 His brother Malachy is in New York; he opts to serve in the U.S. Air Force.
-Malachy and then younger brother Michael send part of their Air Force wages to their mother, so Frank has only himself to support while he finishes his courses at NYU.
+Malachy and Michael, Frank's younger brother, send part of their Air Force wages to their mother, so Frank has only himself to support while he finishes his courses at NYU.

 After graduating from NYU, he teaches English and social studies at McKee Vocational and Technical High School on Staten Island.
-He continues to drink with fellow teachers.
-After eight years there and some time as a substitute at a few colleges and high schools, he moves on to teaching English and creative writing at the prestigious Stuyvesant High School.
-At Stuyvesant, he revises his teaching style to end his reliance on textbooks and other teaching resources, to become an effective teacher of these bright students.
+After eight years there and some time as a substitute at a few colleges and high schools, he moves on to teaching English and creative writing at the Stuyvesant High School.
+At Stuyvesant, he revises his teaching style to end his reliance on textbooks and other teaching resources, to become a teacher of these students.

-His brothers Malachy and Michael became well known in New York while Frank is teaching at McKee; Malachy has a bar, and a knack for attracting the rich and famous to it with his stories and easy laughter.
+His brothers, Malachy and Michael, became well known in New York while Frank is teaching at McKee; Malachy has a bar, and a knack for attracting the rich and famous to it with his stories and easy laughter.
 Michael has similar talents.
 Frank's students ask him why he is not on television being interviewed, like his entertaining brothers.
 When someone at Malachy's bar asks him when he will join Malachy and Michael in the bar, he says, when my brothers become teachers; showing his sense of humor to the world, even when the dark clouds are on his mind.
 He flies to Ireland in the summer to see his mother and his youngest brother.

 His mother comes to New York for Christmas of 1959, 10 years after Frank arrived, wanting to see her first grandchild, Malachy's daughter.
 Her youngest son Alphie is in America for the first time, 19 years old.
 They both stay in New York, the five of them together in New York, their dream for so long.
 Frank and Alberta are living together in Brooklyn, and they marry in the summer of 1961.